wizmo2/TAudio-Case/bluetooth-soundbar/readme.md

 # Squeezebox-Soundbar
-Portable Squeezebox player using a bluetooth sound bar and a1S audio kit board
+Portable Squeezebox player using a existing [bluetooth sound bar](https://www.ebay.com/itm/154052571509) and squeezelite-esp32.

-This project was looking at a low cost solution for a portable head-less squeezebox player.
-Using an existing production bluetooth player is cost-effective alternative to buying speaker box components (as a bonus it came iwht a decent battery and holder too!)
+Using an existing production bluetooth player is cost-effective alternative to buying speaker components (as a bonus it comes with a shiny case plus a battery and holder too!)

-The current solution uses a a1s audio kit.
-It works well but required a pretty ugly add on box.
-The result is a promising solution, with decent sound quality and suprisingly good battery life (using a 1500mAh battery)
+The current protoype uses a a1s audio kit.
+The solution works well, is well supported by the squeezelite-esp32 dev team, but does required a pretty ugly add on box as the board is a little large.
+The result is a promising solution, with half decent sound quality and suprisingly good battery life (using a 1500mAh battery)

-The idea would be to use smaller components (possibly a SqueezeAmp) to fit into the existing compartment.
-In theory, the display can be replaced with a supported I2C/SPI version.
+Todo:
+- Look at a final solution with electronics that fit into the existing compartment (SqueezeAmp?)
+- Replace the display module with a SPI/I2C module
+- Investiage ways to extend battery life (especially in standby)

 ## Deconstruction
-I resorted to brute force, a hack-saw, and cutters to get into the first unit.

-In retrospect(!), the correct method is to peel back the right side of the display sticker to access 2 screws mounting the display module cover to the main extrusion.
-If these are removed, you may beable to pry open the other side to access the left screws.
-Once these are removed, I am assuming the cap with the electronics assembly would come off as easily as the speaker end cap.
+I resorted to brute force, a hack-saw, and dykes to get into the first unit!
+In retrospect, the correct method is to peel back the right side of the display sticker to expose the 2 screws mounting the display module cover to the body extrusion.
+Once removed the cover can be pulled out from under the end cap exposing 2 additional screws securing the end cap to the body extrusion.
+With these screws removed, I am assuming the complete cap assembly (with the electronics and battery pack) would have come off as easily as the speaker end cap.